 Dates

-The 2023 Washington Open tennis tournament will take place from the 31st of July to the 6th of August 2023.
+The 2023 Washington Open tennis tournament took place from the 31st of July to the 6th of August 2023.

-The 2023 tournament will be played in the same week as the ATP tournaments in Los Cabos and Kitzbühel and the WTA tournaments in Prague and San Jose.
+The 2023 tournament was played in the same week as the ATP tournaments in Los Cabos and Kitzbühel and the WTA tournaments in Prague and San Jose.

 Tickets

-Tickets for the 2023 tournament in Washington are not on sale yet but tickets for the 2022 tournament were sold through the tournament’s official ticketing partner SeatGeek.
+Tickets for the 2023 tournament in Washington were sold through the tournament’s official ticketing partner SeatGeek.

-For more information on ticketing for 2023, check out the tournament’s official website CitiOpenTennis.com.
+For more information on ticketing for next year’s tournament, check out the official website CitiOpenTennis.com.

 Players

-The entry lists for the 2023 tournaments in Washington DC have yet to be released but below is a selection of players that played in the men’s and women’s singles tournaments in 2022.
+The official entry lists for the 2023 tournaments in Washington DC have now been released and below is a selection of players that played in the men’s and women’s singles tournaments in 2023.

 ATP Washington Players